sfi0zy/street-monochrome/README.md

 #### + gradient ND2 bottom

 This effect creates a ND2 gradient at the bottom of the frame (75% if we count it from the top) and rotates it 180 degrees, so it makes the bottom darker.
 In street photography this effect comes in handy when the floor is too bright in comparison to the other objects in the scene.
-For some reason all the standard presets for the gradient module make the top part of the frame darker instead.
+For some reason all the standard presets for the `graduated density` module make the top part of the frame darker instead.

 ### Step 3.
 Toning.

 #### + cyanotype 5%, + sepia 3%

 These are the toning effects.
+They use the `split-toning` module and are applied afterwards on top of the monochrome image.
 They are barely noticeable, but they can make a great impact on the viewer.
 There is no recipe for every situation here, but in general the sepia effect tends to make the shadows look deeper and the photo look warmer overall, and the cyanotype tends to make the photos look clean, cold and modern.

 ![examples](examples/toning.jpg)